Have Mercy on the Criminal

 "Have Mercy on the Criminal" is a song written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
-It is the most frequent live-track on the album besides the two dominating singles, "Daniel" and "Crocodile Rock".

 Musical structure

 The song is one of only two songs from the album that features orchestration.
 Long-time collaborator Paul Buckmaster was responsible for the arrangement.
 It opens unusually, in the middle of a crescendo, before ending with a snare drum-hit that segues into a slow-paced dramatic ballad that lasts for the rest of the song.
-Featured is also a guitar solo.
+A guitar solo is also featured.
 Upon introducing the song during his orchestral tour of Australia in 1986, John stated that "no one did arrangements like this in those days," claiming "that's why Buckmaster was so great."

 Author Mary Anne Cassata praises the song as a "breakthrough stunner," particularly praising Buckmaster's "tense" arrangement and John's "desperate" vocals.
-Elton John biographer David Buckley believes the song's guitar riff was influenced by that of Derek and the Dominos' "Layla."
+Elton John biographer David Buckley believes the song's guitar riff was influenced by that of Derek and the Dominos' "Layla".